Public Beta — All features free during beta. No credit card required.

 OptionTypeDefaultDescription

-systemPromptstringThe system prompt to protect.
+system_promptstringThe system prompt to protect.
 Response text is compared against this.

 thresholdnumber0.6Similarity score (0-1) above which leakage is detected.

-blockOnLeakbooleanfalseThrow PromptLeakageError when leakage is detected.
+block_on_leakbooleanfalseThrow PromptLeakageError when leakage is detected.

-onDetectcallbackCalled when leakage is detected.
+on_detectcallbackCalled when leakage is detected.
 Receives similarity score and matched fragment.

 Provide your system prompt